jes-rod/jammming/README.md

 There may be more functionality implemented in the near future to further practice on React.js

-Feel free to leave any suggestion in the comments section below so I may implement it in the future.
+Feel free to leave any suggestion in the comments section so I may implement it in the future.